Prong4107/scalpel/docs/src/content/tute-aes.md

 ```

 ## Creating custom editors

-Now we have everything we need to implement the logic needed to create custom editors that will allow us to edit the content in plaintext and automatically re-encrypt our modifications.
+We can now use our above code to automatically decrypt our content to plaintext and re-encrypt a modified plaintext.

 As you should have seen in [Usage]({{< relref "overview-usage" >}}), request editors are created by declaring the `req_edit_in` hook:
 ```python